shrektan/test.app.pandoc.latex/README.md

-# test.app.pandoc.latex
+# test.shiny.app

-A simple shiny app to ensure that both pandoc and latex have been correctly configured (mainly used to test a shiny server docker).
+A simple shiny app to debug the shiny server docker image.